AndrewBunn00/NetworkedAndroidApp/app/src/main/java/com/example/networkedcrossword/README.txt

     Handled updating the UI for switching between connection and game screen.

 - Raj:
+    Generated words and hint pairs for crossword board generation (Dict class).
+    Handled player states changing between each turn (Pair programmed with Joel).
+    Generated ui grid to show hints that are paired to words with ontouch events.
+    Handled logic for both players if they enter incorrect/correct words and getting UI notification to show on win cases (Pair programmed with Joel).

 - Derek:
     Created part of the Game class which and rendering in the board based on the seed.